Jean de Bosschère

+De Bosschère's work was marked by a persistent search for spirituality and a fascination with the occult and the sexual.
+He wrote several novels, including two autobiographies, and two anthologies of most of his poetry, however, much of his work remains unpublished.
+In 1952, he was awarded the Prix de la Méditerranée (Mediterranean Prize) and the Mandat des Poètes.

 Early life

 Bosschère was born in Uccle, the son of Charles de Bosschere and Nancy Marie Hélène Van der Stock.
 In 1884, the family moved to Lier, where Jean spent a tormented childhood full of affection for his disfigured sister Marthe, described in Marthe et l'Enragé.
 In 1893, Jean attended the École d'Horticulture in Ghent.
 In 1894, the family moved to Antwerp, where Jean attended the Royal Academy of Fine Arts from 1896 to 1900.

 Influences

 Between 1901 and 1905, he regularly visited Paris where he met writers with a passion for the occult.
 On 25 March 1905, he married Jeanne Fanny Alexandra Jones; they separated officially in 1923.
 From 1905 to 1914, he wrote regular articles for the magazine L'Occident and L'Art Flamand et Hollandais.
 From 1907, he also wrote several monographs, especially on Flemish art.
 Two years later he published his first collection of poetry, Béâle-Gryne, which he illustrated himself.
 The style of these illustrations, as well as his later work, was a version of Art Nouveau heavily influenced by the drawings of Aubrey Beardsley.
 He was also influenced by the Roman Catholic spiritual works of French poet and dramatist Paul Claudel, whom he saw lecture in 1909.
 That same year, he began a lifelong friendship with the Antwerp Symbolist poet Max Elskamp (of whom in 1914, he published a critical study), and in 1911, of the French writer Andre Suares.
 Around 1912, he underwent a moral and emotional crisis and distanced himself from Symbolism.
 He was accused of Satanism in 1912, in response to his first novel, Dolorine et les Ombres (1911).
 In 1914, he made a trip to Italy.